 Uploaded file: Use the select button to upload the software installation media or script to Miradore.

 - If you upload an EXE file, make sure to define the silent installation parameter in the Command line field.
 You can usually find the parameter for the silent installation from the software manufacturer’s documentation.

 - You can upload multiple files as a .zip package in case you want to pass a configuration file with the installer to Miradore.
 Miradore Client extracts the .zip package to a temporary working folder on the target device during the deployment and removes the files immediately after the installation.

 Command type: Choose Install MSI if the uploaded file is a Microsoft installer file (.msi).
-For other software setup files (.e.g. .exe file) choose Execute application.
+For other software setup files (.e.g. .exe file) choose the Execute application.
 With the Execute command and Execute PowerShell options you can tell Miradore Client to run either a CMD command or a PowerShell script on the device.

-Command line: The Effective command line field shows the CMD command that will be executed on the target device when you deploy the application to a device.
+Command-line: The Effective command line field shows the CMD command that will be executed on the target device when you deploy the application to a device.
 You can use this Command line field to modify the effective command.
-Always remember to specify the silent installation parameter for the .exe files, because otherwise the deployment of EXEs will fail.
+Always remember to specify the silent installation parameter for the .exe files, because otherwise, the deployment of EXEs will fail.

 Success return codes: Check from the manufacturer’s documentation the return codes of a successful software installation and enter them here.
 When entered correctly, Miradore is able to better track the deployment status.
 You can add multiple success return codes by separating them with commas, and you can also add ranges using a hyphen like “0, 200-203, 3010”.